Tips/News

 -Know your Physics: This is pretty basic information, but it doesn’t hurt to double checked combines before the season.
 Make sure the concave is level to the rotor.
 In other words, the concave need to be parallel to the rotor.
 Also, make sure the concaves are “zero” adjusted.
 If you have these basic physics right, you will avoid a lot of threshing issues.
 See your operators manual if you need instructions on how to do it.
 You will have enhanced performance as the Axial Flow was designed for.

 -Know your Angles: As we start to get ready for the harvest season, here are a few Angles that you should know for best performance.
 We usually like to see a positive Keel Angle (back of combine higher than the front of the combine).
 The back can be higher, but should not be higher than 3.5 to 4 degrees.
 (1 to 3 degrees in nice.)
 Measure on the main frame of the combine.
 Head Angles: 1020 head should have a 10 degree forward angle.
 Measure this on the vertical back of the head when it is in cutting position.
 On a 2020 head, it is 17 degrees forward angle in cutting position.
+On the new 3020 head, the back sheet angle should be 15 to 16 degrees.
 As for corn heads, when the head is in cutting position, the angle should be 23 degrees measured on the deck plates.
 These angles don’t have to be exact, but should be in the neighborhood to give the best performance and the least amount of head lost.
 As for the 2162 draper heads, they have a adjustable hyd. center link cylinder to adjust angle from the cab (on-the-go) for best performance.

 -88 Series Left hand access panel: Have you look at the left hand door on a new 88 series lately?
 The rear left hand rotor access panel is now real easy to take off.
 It has been formed with the bottom lip above the shaker arm.
 You no longer have to play with it to get off due to shaker arm contact.
 (March 2010)